Grislow/KnowledgeBase/resources/glossary.md

 * use [parsers](#parser) for complex data with a clear syntax(source code, urls, etc.)
 * if the regular expression is too long think of a different approach
 * don't try to solve all cases in a single regular expression(all valid emails could take a reg exp of over 1000 characters)

+## Responsive Design
+A design practice when creating websites.
+A responsive website appropriately resizes, repositions, shows or hides elements to provide a great user experience on any device.

 ## RFC
 Request for Comments is a publication from the technology community regarding how the internet works or could work.